Daniel Byman: Education

 Byman holds a BA from Amherst College and a PhD from Massachusetts Institute of Technology.

 Career

 Byman was a professional staff member on both the 9/11 Commission and the Joint 9/11 Inquiry staff of the House and Senate Intelligence Committees.

 Early in his career, he served as an analyst for the U.S. government.

+He has argued that al-Qaeda core has become very weak, and that their leader is not officially named (though Saif al-Adel is the de-facto leader) is evidence of that weakness.

 Publications

 Byman's book Road Warriors: Foreign Fighters in the Armies of Jihad, published by Oxford University Press in 2019, provides a sweeping history of the jihadist foreign fighter movement.
 He also authored the book, Al Qaeda, the Islamic State, and the Global Jihadist Movement: What Everyone Needs to Know, published by Oxford University Press in 2015.

 Byman's article in The Atlantic entitled "Left Wing Terrorism is on the Rise" defined terrorism as "attacks or plots by a nonstate actor attempting to achieve a political end and exert a psychological influence on a broad population".
 With Riley McCabe, Byman analyzed 750 attacks and plots in the United States from 1994 through 2025, finding that 2025 was the first year in which far-left attacks outnumbered far-right attacks.